-The Holybro Kakute F7 flight controller makes it easy to build your multirotor.
-It integrates flight controller (FC) and on-screen display (OSD) in one.
-The Kakute F7's layout makes it easy to wire up the other components of the multirotor while keeping the build neat and tidy.
+The Holybro Kakute F7 All-In-One flight controller makes it easy to build your multirotor.
+It integrates flight controller (FC), power distribution board (PDB), and on-screen display (OSD) in one.
+The Kakute F7 AlO's layout makes it easy to wire up the other components of the multirotor while keeping the build neat and tidy.

-IMU upgraded to MPU6000, Re-designed and more reliable damping structure
+IMU upgraded to MPU6000.Re-designed and more reliable damping structure